jonacko/always-on-time/README.md

 ## 1. Summary

 This project was undertaken as a submission for a Birmingham City Bootcamp assignment, with a brief to create a simple calendar application that allows a user to save events for each hour of the day.
-It required the use of Moment.js to work with date and time.
+It required the use of Moment.js to work with date and time and to be powered by jQuery.

 [image 2 here]